jafl/YUI-3-Stockpile/README.md

 Caching
 -------

+Important:  If you turn on caching, then turn off clustering.

 Stockpile only caches the results for minified requests.
 Raw and debug versions are typically requested only in debug mode, which is rare.
 Unfortunately, not all requests will accept compressed responses, so the